 The chicks aren’t running free, of course.
 They’re in a brooder.

 A brooder is a box with a heat source where chicks basically stay until they have feathers.
 Depending on who you talk to, chicks stay in a brooder 2-8 weeks.
-Ours will probably outgrow the bin in a month.
-They can move to a modified brooder in their coop after that.

 People make brooders out of wood, cardboard, feed troughs, etc. We outfitted the biggest storage bin we could find at Walmart with a feeder and waterer.
 For the first day, we lined it with dollar-store pee pads and paper towels.
 They say to do this until chicks reliably find the food and water.
 Afterwards, it’s pine chips (not cedar; cedar makes them sick).
 Food-wise, we’re using co-op brand chick starter, won as a doorprize at the co-op’s chicken seminar a few weeks ago.
 It’s 19% protein and nothing special, but it’s formulated specifically for chicks.
 When it runs out, we might transition to a food with less fillers = less poop.

 The red thing on the left is their heat source.
 Heat is a life-or-death necessity for chicks.